Securiityfirst/IAM-Security-Hands-On/EC2-Instance-Profiles/EC2-Instance-Profiles.md

 	•	Instance profile
 	•	EC2 instance using the profile

--In the repository create main.tf file
+- In the repository create main.tf file

  provider "aws" {
   region = "us-east-1"  # Change to your region